nestauk/dsp_nesta_brain/documentation/how_to_update_knowledge_base.md

 ### Adding offline resources

 The code in `retrieval/db/ingest.py` is not currently set up to ingest offline resources (other than webpages and PDFs stored during a data dump of the Nesta website and accessed in `web_dump` mode).
 Code would need to be written to convert the offline documents into plain text, and then convert the plain text and any metadata to [LangChain `Document`s](https://python.langchain.com/api_reference/core/documents/langchain_core.documents.base.Document.html).
 A list of LangChain `Document`s can be passed to the `ingest` function via the `documents` argument.
 The `ingest` function chunks and vectorizes each document and inserts the chunks into the vector database.
-Note that every `Document` in `documents` must have a `location` (system file path or url) and `title` field in its metadata – all other metadata is optional. `location` is used as a unique identifier for documents to establish whether documents have already been added to the database.
+Note that every `Document` in `documents` must have a `location` (system file path or url) and `title` field in its metadata – all other metadata is optional. `location` is used as a unique identifier for documents to establish whether documents have already been added to the database. \[Note that the LangChain `Document` class is distinct from the `Document` class defined in the DB schema and aliases are used for both these classes in `retrieval/db/ingest.py` to avoid confusion].

 ## Known issues